zombor/KOstache/README.markdown

 Partials are loaded automatically based on the name used in the template.
 So if you reference `{{>foobar}}` in your template, it will look for that partial in `templates/partials/foobar.mustache`.

+# Layouts

+KOstache supports layouts.
+To use, just add a `templates/layout.mustache` file (a simple one is already provided), and use `Kostache_Layout` for your renderer instead of `Kostache`.
+You'll probably want to put a `$title` property in your view class.
+The layout should include a `{{>content}}` partial to render the body of the page.

+# Additional Information

 For specific usage and documentation, see:

 [PHP Mustache](http://github.com/bobthecow/mustache.php)